 Here is the list of places to visit in Bath with the suggestions on where to eat and where to stay in Bath.
 I’m sure you will like it as much as I did!

 # The Roman Baths – is the most famous place to visit in Bath

 Any trip to Bath wouldn’t be complete without stepping back into the history of the Roman Baths.
-The Roman-built magnificent temple and bathing complex created around the UK’s only hot spring still flows with over a million litres of 46°C water every day.
+The Roman-built magnificent temple and bathing complex created around the UK’s only hot spring still flows with over a million liters of 46°C water every day.

-In the original place of the Baths coming from Roman area, now there is an extensive museum with the Great Bath, smaller baths and springs, temples, including the Sulis Minerva temple, statues, and exhibitions.
-One of the finest ancient spas in Europe allows the experience a world dating from the 1st to the 4th century AD.
+In the original place of the Baths coming from the Roman area, now there is an extensive museum with the Great Bath, smaller baths and springs, temples, including the Sulis Minerva temple, statues, and exhibitions.
+One of the finest ancient spas in Europe allows the experience of a world dating from the 1st to the 4th century AD.
 The first Baths were built here in 70 AD.

-After visiting the Roman Baths, you can indulge yourself in the modern local cuisine in an elegant way and try afternoon tea in the Pump Rooms restaurant.
+After visiting the Roman Baths, you can indulge yourself in modern local cuisine in an elegant way and try afternoon tea in the Pump Rooms restaurant.
 During your visit there, you can also try the hot spa water at the fountain.